Benedict Joseph Fenwick: Georgetown College and South Carolina

-Fenwick became the president of Georgetown College and the pastor of Holy Trinity Church on June 28, 1817, succeeding Grassi at the former, and Francis Neale at the latter.
+Fenwick was named the president of Georgetown College and the pastor of Holy Trinity Church in Washington on June 28, 1817, succeeding Grassi at the former, and Francis Neale at the latter.
 The college's first degrees were conferred during his brief term.
 Later that year, Ambrose Maréchal, the Archbishop of Baltimore, sent Fenwick to Charleston, South Carolina, where there was a long-standing schism at a local Catholic church.
-He was replaced at Georgetown by Anthony Kohlmann, and at Holy Trinity by Theodore M. DeTheux.
+Fenwick was replaced at Georgetown by Anthony Kohlmann, and at Holy Trinity by Theodore M. DeTheux.

 Fenwick arrived in Charleston in the fall of 1818 as vicar general of the Archdiocese of Baltimore for the city.
-His mission was to resolve the ecclesiastical dispute, where the lay trustees at the predominantly Irish St. Mary's Church refused to accept a French priest as their pastor, and defied the orders of Archbishop Leonard Neale to have their desired pastor move to another parish.
+Archbishop Leonard Neale had appointed a French priest to serve as pastor at St. Mary's Parish, a predominantly Irish congregation.
+St. Mary's was the first Catholic parish in the state and was a prominent parish.
+Neale had sent the favored candidate of the congregation, an Irish priest, to a different parish.
+The lay trustees at St. Mary's refused to accept Neale's appointee.
 With tensions long-standing, the French- and English-speaking parishioners refused to attend services said in the others' language.
 Fenwick resolved the dispute by preaching the sermons himself, in which he would alternate between French and English.
 As vicar, he traveled throughout the Carolinas to minister.
 Fenwick remained in Charleston one year beyond the erection of the new Diocese of Charleston and the appointment of John England as the first bishop in 1820.

 In May 1822, Fenwick returned to Washington, D.C. as the minister of Georgetown College and the procurator of the Jesuits in the United States.
 On September 15, 1825, the Jesuit mission superior, Francis Dzierozynski, again made Fenwick acting president of the college and vice rector, as the incumbent president—his brother, Enoch—refused to return to the college after leaving for St. Thomas Manor.
 His term as acting president lasted for just several months before he was replaced by Stephen Lariguadelle Dubuisson.
 Fenwick then briefly became the spiritual director of the Mount Carmel Monastery in Port Tobacco, Maryland.